 When you think of cosmetic and general dentistry, Dr. Oliver Wala’s name is bound to come up through his private practice – Family Dentistry – a dental clinic he started in 2001.
 A youthful man with over 22 years of experience, Dr. Wala has broken barriers and paved way for young dentists to thrive in an experience-based sector.
 He speaks to JOANNE GICHANA.

 But by grace, friends and family came through for the ambitious dentist and he opened the Family Dentistry clinic in Hurlingham at the Nairobi Women’s Hospital.
 “We started small.
-It was basically just my wife and
+It was basically just my wife and me,” he says.

 How was working with his wife?
 “It was very comfortable for me because I knew I could trust her completely.
 We had a great working atmosphere and relationship,” he says, revealing that she is currently pursuing other interests.